The Forum Initiative: Citizen Led R&D for Civic Tech and Data Sovereignty

 Pseudonymization

 Submissions are pseudonymized by design.
-Raw identity is never stored alongside content — only a cryptographic hash that participants control.
+Raw identity is never stored alongside content — only a cryptographic hash derived from a key the participant controls.

 02